Arjun-Arora/GettingStartedWithRTXRayTracing/README.md

 ### Models

 #### Super Resolution
+There has been a lot of work done in super resolution in the deep learning community.
+Models have used CNNs, ResNets, GANs, etc. However given the design principles of speed and low memory overhead, our model needed to have fast execution time and be simple.
+We converged on using ESPCN [\cite] due to small model size and the real time performance of the model.
+The model is able to achieve all three of our specs due to it's efficient sub-pixel convolution layer.
+A sub-pxiel convolution layer is a convolution with a stride of 1/r.
+This paper makes this convolution layer faster by exploiting some mathematical properties when the layer is periodically shuffled.

 #### Denoise
 Enlightened by Disney's publication in 2018 [\cite], we chose to adapt the oringal KPCN, which is made for offline denoising, in out real time rendering settings.
 In order to denoise the input within the given amount of time (~8ms), we both reduced the number of layers and the size of predicted denoising kernel.
 The following figure illustrates our light version of KPCN.